 But Whiteman scored a huge triumph when he commissioned and introduced George Gershwin’s cutting-edge 1924 composition, "Rhapsody in Blue."
 Based on this success and the popularity of his dance band, press agents crowned Paul Whiteman the 'King of Jazz.'

-In spite of the title, Whiteman knew that very little of his orchestra's repertoire qualified as jazz.
-To correct that discrepancy, he set out to recruit top jazzmen for his orchestra.
-By fall 1927, Whiteman had added some of the 'hottest' of the white jazz players in the country to his ensemble—Bix Beiderbecke, Frank Trumbauer, Steve Brown, and Jimmy Dorsey.
-A year earlier, he'd hired Bing Crosby, Harry Barris and Al Rinker as a 'hot' vocal trio—The Rhythm Boys.
+In spite of the title Whiteman knew that very little of his orchestra's repertoire qualified as jazz.
+To correct that discrepancy he set out to recruit top jazzmen for his orchestra.
+By fall 1927 Whiteman had added some of the 'hottest' of the white jazz players in the country to his ensemble: Bix Beiderbecke, Frank Trumbauer, Steve Brown and Jimmy Dorsey.
+A year earlier he'd hired Bing Crosby, Harry Barris and Al Rinker as The Rhythm Boys, a 'hot' vocal trio.

-But in the mid-1920s, jazz—with its hot rhythms and blues tonality—was not yet the widespread musical language of the American pop music scene as it would become a decade later with the advent of swing.
+But jazz in the mid-1920s, with its hot rhythms and blues tonality, was not yet the widespread musical language of the American pop music scene it would become a decade later with the advent of swing.
 Whiteman violinist and songwriter Matty Malneck said of the era, "You couldn’t make it with jazz; you had to have a commercial band.
 Only Paul’s great power and prestige could put over jazz commercially in those days.
 He could present it."

 Despite decades of bad press from contemporary jazz critics, Paul Whiteman's pivotal role in American music cannot be denied.
 It is refreshing to see Whiteman's contribution in jazz re-evaluated in Paul Whiteman, Pioneer in American Music: Volume 1, 1890-1930 by Don Rayno, published in 2003 by Scarecrow Press.
 William H. Lundgren writes in the foreword:

-Photo credit for home page teaser image: King of Jazz poster, 1930 Image courtesy Vitaphone Varieties
+Photo credit for Home Page: King of Jazz poster, 1930 Image courtesy Vitaphone Varieties.

 Text based on Riverwalk Jazz script by Margaret Moos Pick ©2009